Kanaries/Rath/README.md

 You can also use Graphic Walker as a lite tableau style analysis app independently.
 It can be used as an independent app or an embeding module.

+more details can be found in README.md in graphic-walker folder.

 ## Examples

 + [DataSet: NASA - Kepler](https://www.kaggle.com/nasa/kepler-exoplanet-search-results)